Teaching Agents how to Map: Spatial Reasoning for Multi-Object Navigation: INTRODUCTION

-In this work, we explore the question whether the emergence of mapping and spatial reasoning capabilities can be favored by the use of spatial auxiliary tasks that are related to a downstream objective.
-We target the problem of \textit{Multi-Object Navigation}, where an agent must reach a sequence of specified objects in a particular order within a previously unknown environment.
+This work focuses on improving the RL-based training strategy of autonomous agents parametrized by deep neural networks.
+We explore the question whether \textbf{the emergence of mapping and spatial reasoning capabilities can be favored by the use of spatial auxiliary tasks} that are related to a downstream objective.
+We target the problem of \textit{Multi-Object Navigation}~\cite{DBLP:conf/nips/WaniPJCS20}, where an agent must reach a sequence of specified objects in a particular order within a previously unknown environment.
 Such a task is interesting because it requires an agent to recall the position of previously encountered objects it will have to reach later in the sequence.
+This work does not introduce a new agent architecture, but rather showcases the impact of augmenting the vanilla RL training of state-of-the-art (SOTA) agents selected in~\cite{DBLP:conf/nips/WaniPJCS20} to solve the \textit{Multi-Object Navigation} task.
+Augmenting the RL training of agents with auxiliary tasks has shown promise in many recent works introducing several variants~\cite{DBLP:conf/iclr/MirowskiPVSBBDG17, DBLP:conf/iclr/JaderbergMCSLSK17, lample2017playing, ye2021auxiliary, aux_pointgoal_custom}.
+These different formulations are presented in more details in section~\ref{sec:related}.
+Our work belongs to the group of supervised auxiliary tasks, with an application to 3D complex and photo-realistic environments, and specifically targets the learning of mapping and spatial reasoning, which has not been the scope of previous work.

-We take inspiration from the methodology in behavioral studies of human spatial navigation~\cite{ekstrom2018human}.
+We take inspiration from behavioral studies of human spatial navigation~\cite{ekstrom2018human}.
 Experiments with human subjects aim at evaluating the spatial knowledge they acquire when navigating a given environment.
 In~\cite{ekstrom2018human}, two important measures are referred as the \textit{sense of direction} and \textit{judgement of relative distance}.
 Regarding knowledge of direction, a well-known task is \textit{scene- and orientation- dependent pointing} (SOP), where participants must point to a specified location that is not currently within their field of view.
 Being able to assess its relative position compared to other objects in the world is critical to navigate properly, and disorientation is considered a main issue.
 In addition to direction, evaluating the distance to landmarks is also of high importance.